 Jodhpuri vs. Sherwani:

-• Sherwani: Broader term encompassing various styles, including the achkan.
-Can be long or short, with different collars, button plackets, and bottom wear options.
+- Sherwani: A broader term encompassing various styles, including the achkan.
+It can be long or short, with different collars, button plackets, and bottom wear options.

 Sherwani vs. Angrakha: